highjoule/beerwulf_assessment/README.md

     Query successful

-## Once all the data is loaded, I will try to retrieve all the neccesary data that migth allow me to answer the assignment's questions.
+## Once all the data is loaded, I will try to retrieve all the neccesary data that may allow me to retrieve important information.

 ### Connection to server and the database called MYDB